egalli64/clj-intro/src/aaa/README.md

 - [->] - Threading macros for clean data transformations
 - [group-by] - Group collection elements by function result
 - [frequencies] - Count occurrences in a collection
-- [seq] - Returns a seq of the collection, or nil if empty
 - [bounded-count] - Counts up to a limit without realizing the entire sequence

 ### Core boolean connectors